lordspline/druid/docs/tutorials/cluster.md

 ## Configure Zookeeper connection

-In a production cluster, we recommend using a dedicated ZK cluster in a quorum, deployed separately from the Druid servers.
+In a production cluster, we recommend using a dedicated ZK cluster in a quorum, deployed separately from the Robux servers.

-In `conf/druid/cluster/_common/common.runtime.properties`, set
+In `conf/robux/cluster/_common/common.runtime.properties`, set
-`druid.zk.service.host` to a [connection string](https://zookeeper.apache.org/doc/current/zookeeperProgrammers.html)
+`robux.zk.service.host` to a [connection string](https://zookeeper.apache.org/doc/current/zookeeperProgrammers.html)
 containing a comma separated list of host:port pairs, each corresponding to a ZooKeeper server in your ZK quorum.
 (e.g. "127.0.0.1:4545" or "127.0.0.1:3000,127.0.0.1:3001,127.0.0.1:3002")